kottans/csharp-slides/slides/13 Multithreading/index.md

 ***
 ###Thread pooling

-Creating thread consumes is an expensive operation.
+Creating a thread is an expensive operation.

 Thread pool cuts these overheads.
 ####Ways to enter the thread pool:
 - via the <a href="http://www.codeproject.com/Articles/152765/Task-Parallel-Library-of-n">Task Parallel Library</a>
 - <a href="https://msdn.microsoft.com/en-us/library/system.threading.threadpool.queueuserworkitem(v=vs.110).aspx">ThreadPool.QueueUserWorkItem</a> - <a href="https://dotnetfiddle.net/4ea3Ss">example</a>